LILY BENNET

 A slow-burn, laugh-out-loud romance about second chances, unexpected homecomings, and the infuriatingly attractive man who always shows up exactly when you need him.

-Becca Hartwell has her life together.
+Becca Hartwell had her life together… until the Blue Demon.

-But Maplewood Falls is small… and the universe has a questionable sense of humor.
+And the universe has a twisted sense of humor.

 Margot Hartwell does not “do” people.